kaiwentw1018/Multilabel-MI-Complications/README.md

 # Multi-label Neural Model for Prediction of Myocardial Infarction Complications with Resampling and Explainability
 This repository is the official implementation of Multi-label Neural Model for Prediction of Myocardial Infarction Complications with Resampling and Explainability.
-The dataset used in this project is [xxx], and can be accessed [here](https://github.com/kaiwentw1018/Multilabel-MI-Complications/blob/main/Myocardial_infarction_complications_Database.csv).
+The dataset used in this project can be accessed [here](https://github.com/kaiwentw1018/Multilabel-MI-Complications/blob/main/Myocardial_infarction_complications_Database.csv).

 The figure below shows the pipeline system that summarizes the whole predictive modeling process:
 <p align="center">